Home » Homestead Animals » Nigerian Dwarf Goats 101: Getting Started

 Goat Enrichment & Entertainment

-Are there things I can do (entertainment stuff) to encourage my goat to not escape?
+Are there things I can do (entertainment stuff) to encourage my goat not to escape?

 Adding large rocks or structures to their pasture for them to play on as “toys” encourages them to stay inside.
 Just make sure the structures aren’t so close to the fencing that it helps them escape.
 Enrichment is important for all livestock.

 Can I take my goat for a walk?
-Is it hard to leash train them?
-Will a Nigerian Dwarf goat outmaneuver my 10 year old while on a leash?
+Is it hard to leash-train them?
+Will a Nigerian Dwarf goat outmaneuver my 10-year-old while on a leash?

 Leave a Reply